odota/blog/_posts/2018-01-20-org-updates.md

 Net operating margin for 2017:	**$19,203.84**

 Notes on these figures:
 * Ads include revenue from advertisements supplied by networks.
-There were removed in February 2017.
+These were removed in February 2017.
 * Fees include federal/state income taxes, as well as the 2.9% + $0.30 on each transaction charged by our payment processors (PayPal and Stripe)
 * Donations include remaining revenue from individual donors (after processing fees) via [https://carry.opendota.com](https://carry.opendota.com)
 * Servers include infrastructure costs, plus administrative costs such as website registration.